lbechberger/LearningPsychologicalSpaces/README.md

 ```
 python -m code.mds.correlations.ann_correlations path/to/model_folder path/to/similarity_file.pickle path/to/image_folder
 ```
 The script downloads the inception network into the given `model_folder`, takes all images from the `image_folder`, and computes the activation of the second-to-last layer of the ANN.
 This activation vector is then used as a feature vectors.
 All of the distance measures are used to build distance matrices, which are then in turn correlated with the original dissimilarity ratings from `similarity_file.pickle`.

+Please note that one or more of the following flags must be set in order to specify the correlation metric(s) to use in the analysis:
+- `--pearson`: Compute Pearson's correlation coefficient (linear correlation).
+- `--spearman`: Compute Spearman's correlation coefficient (monotone correlation).
+- `--kendall`: Compute Kendall's correlation coefficient (monotone correlation).
+- `--r2_linear`: Compute the coefficient of determination R² for a linear regression (linear correlation).
+- `--r2_isotonic`: Compute the coefficient of determination R² for an isotonic regression (monotone correlation).

 The script takes the following optional arguments:
 - `-o` or `--output_file`: Path to the output csv file where the resulting correlation values are stored (default: `ann.csv`).

 #### 2.3.3 MDS-Based Similarities